-“Does that say me?” he asks constantly.
+“Does that say me?” he asked constantly.

-Drawing on your Name
+Drawing on your Name Activity

 This is a super easy activity to set up, but lots of fun and with lots of opportunities to learn to recognise his name, and even begin to write it.
 All you need is your name card, some whiteboard markers and something to wipe the marker off when you are done and want to start again.